Cervical cancer is a type of cancer that develops in the cells in the lower part of the uterus. This region is called the cervix.

 - taking the hormonal drug DES or having a mother who used it

 Doctors also do not recommend douching, as this can increase the likelihood of exposing the vagina to bacterial infection.

 What is human papillomavirus?

 HPV is a virus that can lead to cervical cancer in some cases.
-There are over 150 types of HPV.
-Some types, for example, type 16 and 19, can lead to cervical cancer.
+There are

 Other types can lead to different complications, such as noncancerous warts or papillomas.